 · The festival will not consider submissions of films that can be freely watched online.

 · In order to submit a film the applicant should complete the online form and provide access to the film's video file that can be streamed, with additional option to download.

 · Participation in the competition selection process is free of charge.

 · The festival does not pay screening fees for the films included in its competition programmes.

 · The Festival will begin announcing its programmes and selected films from January 1, and will cease the process no later than 7 days before the Festival’s Opening.
 Participants are informed about the inclusion of their submitted films in the Festival programmes by 31 January.

 · The final decision on the inclusion of a film in the IDFF ARTDOCFEST/RIGA competition programmes is made by the Programme Board.
 The Programme Board does not comment on reasons for refusal.

 Documentation and technical requirements:

-By February 25 of the respective year, for each film included in one of the IDFF ARTDOCFEST/RIGA Programmes, the Festival must have received the following materials:
+Each film included in one of the IDFF ARTDOCFEST/RIGA Programmes has to ensure that by 5 February of the respective year the Festival has received the following materials:

 · script dialogue in original language and English (even if the film is only in English);